kennynguyenn/BMIS___331/README.md

 - Indeed job search for finding job listings
 - Indeed job pages for job listing datasets

-For output examples see the `./results` directory.
+For output, see the `./results` directory.

-## Fair Use Disclaimer

-Note that this code is provided free of charge as is, and Scrapfly does __not__ provide free web scraping support or consultation.
-For any bugs, see the issue tracker.

 ## Setup and Use